gbif/ipt/README.md

 ## Upgrading

-Note that, for better consistency with the [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard), from version 2.4.0 the IPT's data directory is `/srv/ipt`, *not* `/usr/local/ipt`.
+Note that, for better consistency with the [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard), from version 2.4.0 the IPT's default data directory is `/srv/ipt`, *not* `/usr/local/ipt`.
+This can be overridden, see above.

 ## To build and deploy the Docker image